-- Government official with advisory or policy-making duties
+- Government officials with advisory or policy-making duties

 - Church staff

-- Trainee in a program run by a public or nonprofit institution
+- Trainees in a program run by a public or nonprofit institution

-Eligibility must be maintained every week you received benefits.
+Eligibility must be maintained for the entire time period you claim benefits.
 The following can affect your Massachusetts unemployment benefits eligibility:

 - Being unable and unavailable for work